 While nothing can make up for a lost spouse, parent or child, the monetary compensation you receive can provide some level of comfort.
 It may also be a way of seeking justice.

-Emanuel Balams is an Atlanta wrongful death lawyer who assists people recover for their losses after their loved one was taken from them due to the wrongful or negligent acts of another.
+ReShea Balams is an Atlanta wrongful death lawyer who assists people recover for their losses after their loved one was taken from them due to the wrongful or negligent acts of another.
 If your loved one has died and someone is to blame for that death, you may be able to obtain compensation.
 An attorney can represent you and your family.
-Contact Balams Law Group today at (404) 445-2005 to schedule a consultation.
+Contact The Balams Firm today at (404) 445-2005 to schedule a consultation.

 Georgia Code § 51-4-2 says that a surviving spouse may bring a wrongful death suit.
 If there is no surviving spouse, the children of the decedent may bring the suit.

 Under § 19-7-1, if a child does not have a spouse or child of his or her own, the parents may sue for recovery.

 If there is no one under either law who can bring a lawsuit for wrongful death, the administrator or executor of the decedent’s estate may bring one and hold the recovery for the next of kin.